KenniBlank/scratch-pad/README.md

 - [ ] Varied stroke width: + to increase, - to decrease
 - [ ] Buffer to store user keystrokes
 - [ ] Better Image saving
+- [ ] Icons to switch between erasor, pen, pan?: All must be 32 size from google fonts

 ## Examples: